 This was a truly beautiful and intriguing tea.
 Like most of Li Xiangxi’s offerings, it started to fade rather early, but clung to interesting combinations of flavors, a taut, lean body, and a wonderfully sharp, focused Wuyi rock texture as it faded.
 Normally, I am all about teas that peak early and maintain consistency over a controlled and extended fade.
 Even though this tea’s peak was shorter and its fade longer than most, it had so much to offer.
 This was definitely the kind of tea that rewarded patience and focus.
 If you are a fan of Jin Jun Mei, you owe it to yourself to try this tea.

-Flavors: Bergamot, Black Pepper, Cedar, Chocolate, Ginger, Grain, Honey, Mineral, Orange, Pine, Sweet Potatoes, Vanilla, Wood, Yeast
+Flavors: Bergamot, Black Pepper, Bread, Cedar, Chocolate, Ginger, Grain, Honey, Mineral, Orange, Pine, Sweet Potatoes, Vanilla, Wood, Yeast